Placing the Fruit

 // TODO

-To place (and eat) a fruit, you first need to define it in Game
+To place (and eat) a fruit, you first need to define it in Game.
+Since it's simply a point on the grid, Point will do:

 // src/game.rsuse crate::snake::{Point, Snake};use crate::wasm4;